Trequetrum/blog-onesmallstep/content/derive_y_comb.md

 Why would you want to know how to derive the Y-Combinator?
 Well, mostly for interest's own sake.
 Modern languages all ship with built-in constructs for recursion.
 It's not likely you'll ever be required to do something like this.

 Curry's presentation of the fixed-point combinator for λ-Calculus (sometime in the late 1930's, I can't find a concrete source) is one of a select few of those early cornerstone results that then went on to shape the world of computing.
 It's a common misconception that electrical computers begat — or at least motivated — study into computation, complexity analysis, universal decidability, and so on.
-There's a storied history of logicians delving into these topic long before anyone imagined we would be teaching silicon how to think.
+There's a storied history of logicians delving into these topics long before anyone imagined we would be teaching silicon how to think.

-Curry's Y-combinator is both a very elegant formal definition of recursion, and an entrypoint into understanding why developing bug-proof software is systemically difficult.
+Curry's Y-Combinator is both a very elegant formal definition of recursion, and an entry point into understanding why developing bug-proof software is systemically difficult.

 # Prelude

-This blog entry roughly follows an imaginary sequence of thoughts that one could potentially have; the net result of which would be discovering something very much like the Y-combinator — a variadic extension, perhpas?
+This blog entry roughly follows an imaginary sequence of thoughts that one could potentially have; the net result of which would be discovering something very much like the Y-Combinator — a variadic extension, perhaps?
 It's not that important what we call it.
 We'll jump right in with Python.
 We're going to start with a very simple function and a contrived restriction, then keep taking little steps to abstract a bit at a time.

 What we're about to do is feed some of the ideas from λ-calc into a simple python program.
-I don't beleive writting Python as λ-calc is a either a recipe for success or a very pythonic thing to do.
-We're treating Python more as a means to actively play around with pseudocode than any attempt to be abidingly Pythonic.
+I don't believe writing Python as λ-calc is a either a recipe for success or a very pythonic thing to do.
+We're treating Python more as a means to actively play around with pseudo-code than any attempt to be abidingly Pythonic.
 Python’s dynamic nature and relatively unobtrusive syntax make it a good language to use for this.
 In the off chance you want to copy some of the code and play around with it until it makes sense, this should be a fairly straight forward task.

 I also think Python's runtime semantics are intuitive to a lot of programmers.
 So let’s jump in!